awslabs/aws-crt-s3-benchmarks/runners/s3-benchrunner-python/README.md

 ### How this works with AWS CLI

-When using AWS CLI, this runner skips benchmarks unless it can do them in a single command.
+When using AWS CLI, this runner skips workloads unless it can do them in a single command.
 If we used multiple commands, one after another, performance would look bad compared to other libraries that run multiple commands in parallel.
-That's not a fair comparison (no one runs CLI commands in parallel) so we skip those benchmarks.
+That's not a fair comparison (no one runs CLI commands in parallel) so we skip those workloads.

-Here are examples, showing how a given benchmark is run in a single CLI command:
+Here are examples, showing how a given workload is run in a single CLI command:

 1) Uploading or downloading a single file is simple:
-    * benchmark: `upload-5GiB`
+    * workload: `upload-5GiB`
     * cmd: `aws s3 cp upload/5GiB/1 s3://my-s3-benchmarks/upload/5GiB/1`

-2) A benchmark with multiple files only works if they're in the same directory (and no other files exist in that directory):
+2) A workload with multiple files only works if they're in the same directory (and no other files exist in that directory):
-    * benchmark: `upload-5GiB-20x`
+    * workload: `upload-5GiB-20x`
     * cmd: `aws s3 cp upload/5GiB s3://my-s3-benchmarks/upload/5GiB --recursive`

-3) If the benchmark has `"filesOnDisk": false` then we upload from stdin, or download to stdout.
-This only works if the benchmark has 1 file.
+3) If the workload has `"filesOnDisk": false` then we upload from stdin, or download to stdout.
+This only works if the workload has 1 file.
-    * benchmark: `upload-5GiB-ram`
+    * workload: `upload-5GiB-ram`
     * cmd: `<5GiB_random_data> | aws s3 cp - s3://my-s3-benchmarks/upload/5GiB/1`

 # Installation